 Individuals may value their future personal well-being less than their current well-being, but does this imply that it is appropriate to place a lower value on benefits that will be received by future generations simply because they were born later?
 This question raises ethical issues that have been explored by economists and philosophers alike, some of whom argue for using lower discount rates to avoid unfairly penalizing people for being born at different times.
 For example, Frank Ramsey (1928) argued that discounting future generations simply because they occur later in time is “ethically indefensible and arises merely from the weakness of the imagination.”
 In contrast, others argue that society does have the means to pass on increased wealth to future generations and has tended to do so historically.

 How does uncertainty affect which discount rate we choose?

-There is also an additional consideration if there is a strong correlation between the future value of reducing GHG emissions (i.e., the value of avoiding the consequences of climate change) and the discount rate.
-In this case, we must also add a risk premium (that is, use a higher discount rate to reflect the risk associated with the benefit of GHG reductions) to the discount rate that depends on the strength of that correlation.
+There is also an additional consideration if there is a strong correlation between the future value of reducing greenhouse gas emissions (i.e., the value of avoiding the consequences of climate change) and the discount rate.
+In this case, we must also add a risk premium (that is, use a higher discount rate to reflect the risk associated with the benefit of greenhouse gas reductions) to the discount rate that depends on the strength of that correlation.

 Journal Article — Feb 4, 2014

 Using and Improving the Social Cost of Carbon

 We propose an institutional process for regular SCC review

 As 2022 winds down, the editorial team at Resources for the Future has reviewed the past 12 months of blog posts, magazine articles, and podcast episodes and curated a selection of notable pieces from the year.

 E&E News: “How EPA Beat the White House on Estimating Climate Damage”